seanmatthews1/five-finger-exercises/README.md

    systems (it started as a personal attempt to understand the accounting logic).
 The original system for which this is a reference model was in Oracle and ran overnight on enterprise hardware.
-This ran in 20 minutes on my laptop.
-My reconstruction not only systematically verifed all the aggregation logic in the system (which had never previously been done), but also confirmed, for the first time, that the core four rule model for the
+My reconstruction ran in 20 minutes on my laptop.
+It not only systematically verifed all the aggregation logic in the system (which had never previously been done), but also confirmed, for the first time, that the core four rule model for the